emissary-ingress/emissary/docs/howtos/basic-auth.md

             memory: 100Mi
 ```

-Note that the cluster does not yet contain any Ambassador Edge Stack AuthService definition.
+Note that the cluster does not yet contain any Ambassador AuthService definition.
 This is intentional: we want the service running before we tell Ambassador about it.

 The YAML above is published at getambassador.io, so if you like, you can just do